Law of the Timber

-Law of the Timber is a 1941 American film directed by Bernard B. Ray.
+Law of the Timber is a 1941 American western film directed by Bernard B. Ray and starring Marjorie Reynolds, Monte Blue and J. Farrell MacDonald.
+It was distributed as a second feature by Producers Releasing Corporation.

 Plot summary

 Henry Lorimer is one of the two owners of downsized H & L Lumber Company camp, who returns one day to give the good news that he has negotiated a new contract with the U.S. government.

 The plan is to cut down the entire tree population in Antler Valley, a place where lumbering previously has been impossible because of the resistance from the fierce inhabitants.
 Adams, who is to co-sign the deal, expresses his surprise over the plan.

 Lorimer is determined to go through with the plan and brings his men to the site, led by the tough foreman Hodge Mason.
 As the work proceeds, a number of "accidents" occur, and Lorimer believes that the Cain family is responsible.

 Lorimer goes to see them but they claim to have nothing to do with it, and the reason is they know Lorimer is working for the military and a valuable cause.

 A young man named John Gordon comes looking for a job, and flirts with Lorimer's daughter Perry as soon as he enters the company premises.
 She shows no interest in the arrogant man.
 Still, he is hired to help lumbering.

 One night, John discovers a forest fire and the men start extinguishing it.
 Lorimer is killed by a tree falling in the effort and Perry takes charge of the company in his place.

 The camp manager, Frank Barnes, asks Perry to marry him, and Adams tries to buy her share of the company, but she refuses them both.
 It turns out the entire Cain family was killed in the fire, and the suspicions about their involvement are abandoned.

 John is put on household work after burning his hands in the fire, and the accidents continue to happen in the forest.
 When a man falls to his death after his safety rope is cut, Frank talks to the sheriff.
 Suspicions arise that the cook, Eric, who is an immigrant, is the one responsible.